-the nearest freestanding Leicestershire Further Education/Sixth Form college
+• the nearest freestanding Leicestershire Further Education/Sixth Form college or

 - the nearest Leicestershire school sixth form but to continue providing transport only to the catchment school with a sixth form in areas where there have been no changes to catchments or age range since May 2012 (frozen areas) Note: Where a student lives in a frozen area they will only be provided transport to the frozen area school sixth form or their nearest school sixth form.
 Where the nearest school sixth form is not the frozen school sixth form and is in another local authority area e.g. Leicester City, there will be no additional entitlement to any other Leicestershire school. - 3.2 Transport assistance is provided for the normal school/college start and finish times.
-We do not provide transport for evening activities or for individual timetables/courses nor work experience/placements. - 3.3 Transport assistance is assessed to the nearest campus of schools/colleges with multiple campuses. - 3.4 Please see Appendix 3 for transport eligibility phasing details and charges.
+We do not provide transport for evening activities or for individual timetables/courses nor work experience/placements. - 3.3 Transport assistance is assessed to the nearest campus of schools/colleges with multiple campuses. - 3.4 Transport assistance is not available to students studying Higher Education courses. - 3.5 Please see Appendix 3 for transport eligibility phasing details and charges.